synacts/digitalid-core/README.md

 #### Digital Identities

 Users – natural and artificial persons alike – choose a trusted server to host their digital identity.
-Every digital identity has a globally dereferenceable identifier that consists of the host address and a user name.
-The host stores for each virtual identity its attributes and certificates, contacts and contexts, clients and roles.
+Every digital identity has a globally dereferenceable identifier that consists of a user name and the host address, which are combined by an '@' like email addresses (e.g. user@example.com).
+The host stores for each digital identity its [attributes and certificates](#attributes-and-certificates), [contacts and contexts](#contacts-and-contexts), and [clients and roles](#clients-and-roles).

 #### Attributes and Certificates

-Attributes are name-value pairs that are associated with a VID.
-Each attribute has an access policy that determines its visibility towards other virtual identities.
-The attribute type specifies the format and the semantics of the given value.
-Authorities can confirm the correctness of attributes.
-This does not only increase their credibility, but certificates can also be used for attribute-based access control.
+Attributes are name-value pairs that are associated with a digital identity.
+Each attribute has an access policy that determines its visibility towards other digital identities.
+The attribute type specifies the format and the semantics of the given value but also the attribute-specific caching period.
+Authorities can confirm the correctness of an attribute by issuing a certificate.
+This does not only increase the credibility of the attribute, but certificates can also be used for attribute-based access control in the form of [credentials](#cryptography).

 #### Contacts and Contexts

-Contacts are references to other VIDs and can be handled efficiently by means of hierarchical contexts.
-The contact relation is asymmetric and private (i.e. without notification).
+Contacts are references to other digital identities and can be handled efficiently by means of hierarchical contexts.
+The contact relation is asymmetric and private (i.e. the other person is not notified unless this is desired).
+Contexts can be used to address several contacts at once but also to simplify access control for resources like attributes.
+You also specify on a context-level how requests to its contacts should be authenticated (i.e. whether to sign it with your identity, one or several attribute credentials or not at all).

 #### Clients and Roles

-Being just a protocol without a user interface, Virtual ID can only be accessed by clients.
-You accredit clients to manage your VID and to assume your VID towards others VIDs.
-Their authorization can be restricted regarding the contexts and attributes that they can read or request from contacts.
-You can authorize other VIDs to act in a limited role on your behalf, which is especially useful in case of artificial persons.
+Being just a protocol without a user interface, Digital ID can only be accessed by [clients](#architecture).
+You accredit clients to manage your identity and to assume your identity towards other identities.
+Their authorization can be restricted regarding the contexts and attributes that they can read and request from contacts.
+You can also authorize other digital identites to act in a similarly restricted role on your behalf, which is especially useful in case of artificial persons.

+### Protocol

-### Architecture
+#### Architecture

+The architecture of Digital ID is quite similar to email, it also follows a decentralized [client-server model](https://en.wikipedia.org/wiki/Client–server_model).
+The same server can accommodate several hosts, each being denoted by a different [domain name](#domain-name).
+The recipient of a request is always a host, which returns a response to the requester before the [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) connection is being closed.

-### Cryptography
+#### Cryptography

+Every host has a public key that has to be certified.
+[Patria Digitalis](http://www.pd.coop) is responsible for the administration of this public key infrastructure.
+Hosts sign certificates and responses with 1536-bit [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) (this value will be increased to 2048-bit before public deployment).
+All communication is encrypted with 192-bit [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), whereby the AES symmetric key is encrypted with the RSA public key of the host.
+Clients commit to their 256-bit secret and sign the requests to the host at which they are accredited using the [Schnorr scheme](https://en.wikipedia.org/wiki/Schnorr_signature).
+A client can request an [anonymous credential](https://en.wikipedia.org/wiki/Digital_credential#Anonymous) from its host based on the [Camenisch-Lysyanskaya system](https://eprint.iacr.org/2001/019.pdf), which can be used for unlinkable authentication.

+#### Synchronization

+Each client has to make sure that it stays in synchronization with the state of the digital identity for which it is accredited.
+In order to retrieve the current *state*, it sends a *query* to its host and gets a *reply* in return.
+Afterwards, the *state* is modified through *actions*, which are *audited* by the host.
+A client can then request the audit of all actions since its last contact with the host and execute those on the local state as well.
+As clients can be [restricted](#clients-and-roles), the host returns only the actions whose effects are visible for the client, of course.

-### Synchronization
+### Services

+In its essence, Digital ID is just a distributed address book that functions as a lookup layer for clients.
+(Think of it as a Domain Name System for personal information.)
+Anyone can extend Digital ID by specifying new attribute types that link to independent services.
+A host that provides such a service can be fully integrated into the system by being accredited as a client at the user’s digital identity.
+The functionality of Digital ID’s core is deliberately kept to a minimum, since – unlike other services – it can no longer be replaced later on.

 ## Documentation